 Low website traffic and competition from other businesses are among the top challenges websites face.

-Almost one-fifth (19%) of small businesses say that low traffic and heavy competition are their biggest website challenges.
-Some businesses (13%) also cite lack of time or knowledge to maintain a website as their biggest challenge.
+Almost one-fifth (19%) of small businesses said that low traffic and heavy competition were their biggest website challenges.
+Some businesses (13%) also cited a lack of time or knowledge to maintain a website as their biggest challenge when asked in 2019.